thdaemon/ueld/README.md

 Before you compile ueld, you need do 'compiletime config' by `./mkconfig.sh`, it will generate a config.h header which includes config macros.
 Run mkconfig.sh without args will make a header which includes default config.

-For example, if you need not Muti-Init feature, you can
+For example, if you need not Multi-Init feature, you can

 ```
 $ ./mkconfig.sh --no-build-in-minit